KHANDLE-STAR-LA90/KHANDLE_ECOG_R/README.txt

 just the usefull variables) and raw_data_averages that contains all the variables.
        g. save only the latter data table

-2. The script "make_table1.R" basically makes the table 1-- CAN'T RUN It basically plays with the functions in the package "Gmisc" (some of which I had to change a little and copied them to the script).
+2. The script "make_table1.R" basically makes the table 1-- DONE... one small comment It basically plays with the functions in the package "Gmisc" (some of which I had to change a little and copied them to the script).
 Real script starts at line 165.